awsdocs/amazon-application-discovery-user-guide/doc_source/troubleshooting.md

    This will ensure that no new data is being collected by the agents in both the ADS data repository and your S3 bucket\.
 Your existing data remains accessible\.

-**Option 2: Delete Data Exploration's Amazon Kinesis Data Streams**
+**Option 2: Delete data exploration's Amazon Kinesis Data Streams**

-If you want to continue collecting data by agents in ADS data repository, but don't want to collect data in your Amazon S3 bucket using Data Exploration, you can manually delete the Amazon Kinesis Data Firehose streams created by Data Exploration:
+If you want to continue collecting data by agents in ADS data repository, but don't want to collect data in your Amazon S3 bucket using data exploration, you can manually delete the Amazon Kinesis Data Firehose streams created by data exploration:

 1. Log in to Amazon Kinesis from the AWS console and choose **Data Firehose** from the navigation pane\.

-1. Delete the following streams created by the Data Exploration feature:
+1. Delete the following streams created by the data exploration feature:
    + `aws-application-discovery-service-id_mapping_agent`
    + `aws-application-discovery-service-inbound_connection_agent`
    + `aws-application-discovery-service-network_interface_agent`